Skip to main content

 Key details:

-• Distribution reach: Wide — most major audiobook retailers and library networks, including Audible
+• Distribution reach: Wide — most major audiobook retailers and library networks, with Audible availability subject to title and retailer eligibility

 • Pricing model: Revenue share after the retailer cut, non-exclusive.
 Verify current rates before signing